iai-group/arxivdigest-recommenders/README.md

 This recommender is similar to the Previously Cited recommender, but instead of looking at whether the user has cited the authors of a paper, it looks at whether the user's previous collaborators have done so.

+### Hybrid: Previously Cited and Topic Search

+This recommender combines Previously Cited with the approach of the base arXivDigest recommender system, which queries an Elasicsearch index containing the candidate papers for the user's topics of interest.

 ## Requirements

 * Python 3.6+
 * MongoDB &mdash; Used to cache responses from the Semantic Scholar API
+* Elasticsearch &mdash; Used by the Hybrid recommender for topic search

 ## Setup